EU Treaty Rights in Ireland

 If you are facing deportation and you believe that it is not justified, you have the right to appeal.
 Then, if your appeal is successful, your EU Treaty Rights will be restored.
-Make sure to consult an immigration lawyer before undertaking any action, however.
+Make sure to consult a Total Law immigration advisor before undertaking any action, however.
 They can help you make sure that your case is as strong as possible.

 How can Total Law help?

-Our lawyers have a thorough understanding of what EU Treaty Rights entail and they can tell you how you can exercise them in Ireland.
+Our immigration team have a thorough understanding of what EU Treaty Rights entail and they can tell you how you can exercise them in Ireland.
 They can also help you bring your non-EEA family members to Ireland if you wish to do so.

 Thanks to the help of our immigration experts you will be able to avoid separation from your loved ones and you will be able to make your dream of living and working in Ireland come true.